 A. L. (Lorry) Spitzer

-Lorry's practice focuses on the taxation of nonprofit organizations, especially colleges, universities and health-care organizations.
+Lorry was a partner in the tax and benefits group at Ropes & Gray.
+He retired at the end of 2017, after 35 years of service to the firm.
+Lorry's practice focused on the taxation of nonprofit organizations, especially colleges, universities and health-care organizations.
 Lorry previously worked for the Office of Tax Policy of the U.S. Treasury in Washington, D.C., where he dealt primarily with issues involving tax-exempt organizations and partnership taxation.
-Lorry is a member of the Exempt Organizations committee of the Tax Section of the American Bar Association and is co-chair of the college and university subcommittee.
-He has written and spoken extensively regarding tax-exempt organizations and has taught courses as an adjunct professor at Boston College Law School and Harvard Law School on tax-exempt organizations and on tax policy.
+Lorry has written and spoken extensively regarding tax-exempt organizations and has taught courses as an adjunct professor at Boston College Law School and Harvard Law School on tax-exempt organizations and on tax policy.
 He is a graduate of Yale College and Boston College Law School (magna cum laude).

 - Brittany Cvetanovich, A.L.
 Spitzer and Benjamin A. Davidson, “Taxation of University Royalty Sharing Agreements,” Tax Notes (May 29, 2017)

 - The Tax Reform Act of 2015: 10 Principles and 1 Hope (Tax Notes, Vol. 146, Number 4 – January 26, 2015)

 - Are Student-Athletes Winning Their Battles but Losing the (Tax) War?
 (Tax Notes, Vol. 146, Number 2 – January 12, 2015)